-- Business name of the Project Manager. - Name, phone number and email address of the Project Manager representative that has been managing the complaint. - Customer's name, phone number and/or email address. - How the customer prefers to be contacted for follow-up (phone, mail or email). - If the customer is a Participant in a Project, the name and site address of the Project. - Details of the complaint, including: - a.
+- Business name of the Project Manager or Agent. - Name, phone number and email address of the Project Manager representative that has been managing the complaint. - Customer's name, phone number and/or email address. - How the customer prefers to be contacted for follow-up (phone, mail or email). - If the customer is a Participant in a Project, the name and site address of the Project. - Details of the complaint, including: - a.
 The date and details of the customer's original complaint. - b.
+The Project Manager's response to the complaint, including dates.

+Deleted: or

-The Project Manager's response to the complaint, including dates. - c.
-The names of any additional representatives or Project Manager agents that the customer has interacted with that pertain to the complaint. - d.
+c.
+The names of any additional representatives or Project Agents that the customer has Deleted: Manager agents interacted with that pertain to the complaint. d.
 Explanation of why the Project Manager has been unable to resolve the complaint.
 The Program Administrator will work with the customer and Project Manager to resolve the complaint.
 If the Program Administrator is unable to reach a resolution with the customer and Project Manager, the Program Administrator will notify and collaborate with the Oregon Public Utility Commission Consumer Service Division to further investigate and resolve the complaint according to OPUC customer complaint procedures.
 After the complaint has been resolved, the Program Administrator will provide a written response to the customer and the Project Manager that outlines: the initial concern, steps taken to resolve the complaint, resolution and any relevant outcomes resulting from the complaint (e.g. process improvements, training or disciplinary action).

-2.4.2 Annual Reporting on Complaints

-Once a year, Project Managers must compile and submit to the Program Administrator a report of the complaints received by the Project Manager over the past 12 months.
-This report must include a description of each complaint, the parties to the complaint and the resolution of the complaint.
-If a Project Manager has not received any complaints over the prior year, they must submit a report stating so.

-The Program Administrator will notify Project Managers of the report's due date at least four weeks in advance.
+Project Managers seeking to resolve disputes related to the Community Solar Program may use the contested case process, OAR 860-001-000, et seq., to resolve disputes that are: between multiple Project Managers; between a Project Manager and an electric company; or between a Project Manager and OPUC Staff, Program Administrator, or Low-Income Facilitator.
+Additional processes, such as declaratory rulings in OAR 860-001-0000 or alternative dispute resolution in OAR 860-002-0000, are also available to Project Managers in resolving issues.
+2.4.2 Annual Reporting on Complaints Once a year, Project Managers must compile and submit to the Program Administrator a report of the complaints received by the Project Manager over the past 12 months.
+This report must include a description of each complaint, the parties to the complaint and the resolution of the G complaint.
+If a Project Manager has not received any complaints over the prior year, it must submit a report stating so. Ľ Deleted: they The Program Administrator will notify Project Managers of the report's due date at least four weeks in advance.
 The notification will include a reporting template with instructions on how to format and submit the report.
 This template is also available at www.oregoncsp.org under Project Manager Resources.

-Project Managers will provide annual complaint reporting at the end of June, to be in line with the annual project reporting on RECs (discussed in Chapter 3: Requirements).

-2.5 Restrictions on Marketing Projects Prior to Pre-certification
+Project Managers will provide annual complaint reporting at the end of September, to be in line eleted: June with the annual Project reporting on RECs (discussed in Chapter 3: Requirements). eleted: project 2.5 Restrictions on Marketing Projects Prior to Pre-certification

-Project Managers and their outreach and marketing contractors, affiliates and partners ("Project Manager agents") are a critical component of customer education about the Program.
+Project Managers and their Agents are a critical component of customer education about the Program.
 For many customers, a Project Manager may be their first and only source of information about the Program.
-Project Managers are encouraged to build awareness of the Program and help educate customers through marketing and outreach.
-To prevent customer confusion and misunderstanding, Project Managers and their agents must adhere to the following requirements for marketing projects that are not Pre-certified:
+Project Managers are encouraged to build awareness of the